Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Appendix B: Multiple Imputation

-The WIHS sample used in the Section 4.1 analysis was created by restricting the longitudinal WIHS data set of 4,982 women to women who attended at least one visit between 2007-2017, as 2007 is when incarceration questions were added to the WIHS questionnaire.
-As in \citet{knittel}, the data set was further restricted to include only women without missing covariates following implementation of last value carried forward and next value carried back imputation, excluding the history of incarceration covariate which was only asked at a single timepoint and thus could not be imputed using this method.
-For each woman who reported being incarcerated between 2007-2017, her first incarcerated visit following a non-incarcerated visit was selected as her baseline visit.
-This allowed for an appropriate run-in period in which to measure covariates at the visit preceding baseline.
-The outcome was measured at the visit following baseline.
-This resulted in $n=294$ incarcerated women after excluding the 28 women missing outcome data at the visit following baseline.
-A sample of one visit from each of $n=588$ women who did not report being incarcerated between 2007-2017 was randomly selected, ensuring the same distribution of baseline visits over calendar time as the incarcerated women and restricting sampling to women with non-missing outcome data at the visit following the sampled baseline visit.
-Missing values for prior incarceration for $n=14$ participants were imputed with the mode (no history of incarceration).
+The analytic sample was then derived from each imputed data set.
+For each woman who was incarcerated between 2007-2017, her first incarcerated visit following a non-incarcerated visit was selected as her baseline visit.
+Covariates from the visit preceding baseline were included in the anlaysis, and the outcome was measured at the visit following baseline.
+This resulted in between $n=343$ and $n=363$ (mean $n=351$) incarcerated women across the 30 multiply imputed data sets.
+As in the primary anlaysis, a sample of visits from women who did not report being incarcerated between 2007-2017 was randomly selected, stratifying by visit number to ensure the same distribution of baseline visits over calendar time as the incarcerated women.
+The resulting WIHS samples ranged from $1,029$ to $1,089$ (mean $1,054$) women across the 30 imputed data sets.
+Each sample was analysed using the methods described in Section 4.1, except that the NB distribution was used for the PG and DR estimators rather than the ZINB due to convergence issues with the ZINB model for some multiply imputed data sets.
+The 30 sets of results were combined using Rubin's method \citep{rubin2004multiple}.
+The estimated $CMRs$ (95\% CIs) for the IPTW, parametric g-formula, and doubly robust methods were 1.24 (0.39, 2.08), 1.29 (0.86, 1.72), and 1.35 (0.29, 2.40), respectively.
+These results are similar to those presented in Section 4.1 of the main text, but are less precise.

-Similar procedures were used to create the WIHS sample used in the Section 4.2 analysis, with modifications to the covariate set and an added requirement that women were current smokers at the visit preceding baseline.
-This resulted in $n=179$ incarcerated women with complete outcome data.
-A sample of $n=537$ women who reported no incarcerations during the study period were selected with the same distributions of baseline visits over calendar time as the incarcerated women, for a total sample size of $n=716$.
-Missing prior incarcerations were imputed to the mode for $n=6$ participants.
+An additional sensitivity analysis was conducted where the number of sexual partners at baseline (categorized as 0, 1, or 2+) was included in the weight and/or outcome models.
+The estimated $CMRs$ (95\% CIs) for the IPTW, parametric g-formula, and doubly robust methods were 1.17 (0.35, 1.99), 1.23 (0.86, 1.60), and 1.27 (0.21, 2.34), respectively.
+These results are similar to the results that exclude this covariate.